 Hello!
 Today I bring you a little “How to” that is very close to my heart: Story Cubes!?
+Though you need to make these for your kids, they do make a lovely preschool craft to make FOR them….
 Can I do a bit of rambling first and then tell you how to make them?
 Pretty please!

 As you know I do weekly book reviews on books that we are currently reading and adore.
 Books are fabulous for bonding.
 Books are fabulous for cuddling.
 Books are fabulous for development (imagination, vocabulary etc etc).
 We love books.
 No doubt about it!
 Which is why I regularly bombard you with our book choice.!

 A little bit about Story Telling

 5) Decision making skills & learning from mistakes